isomerpages/mlaw-corp/news/speeches/_posts/2019-02-22-Speech-by-Mr-K-Shanmugam-Minister-for-Home-Affairs-and-Minister-for-Law-at-PAVE-Dating-Violence-Awareness-Week-Event-at-SCAPE.md

 ---
-layout: post
-title: Speech by Mr K Shanmugam, Minister for Home Affairs and Minister for Law, at PAVE’s Dating Violence Awareness Week Event at *SCAPE
+title: 'Speech by Mr K Shanmugam, Minister for Home Affairs and Minister for Law, at PAVE’s Dating Violence Awareness Week Event at *SCAPE'
 permalink: /news/speeches/speech-by-minister-for-law-kshanmugam-pave-dating-violence-awareness-week
 breadcrumb: Speeches
-collection_name: news

 ---

 22 Feb 2019 Posted in [Speeches](/news/speeches)